 My advice to anyone considering their own charity fundraiser?
 Just do it.
 Even if you’re just reaching a small group of people, every dollar matters.
 It’s a reminder to anyone struggling with illness or disease—there are people out there who really care about you.
 And who are willing to do anything to support you. "

 Ben is facing his hardest challenge yet—a 350-mile ride over two days.
 That's like cycling from New York to Pittsburgh!

 DONATE NOW to help him reach his goal of $2000 to bring life-changing care to brave kids like Nori.

 Can't donate?
 Share the article with your network to spread the word!

 At LuxGive, we believe in the transformative power of travel.
 Our mission is to help nonprofits raise more funds at auction through once-in-a-lifetime home and villa experiences.

-Our travel experiences feature dedicated concierge service and access to an exceptional portfolio of over 1,500 stunning private properties across the world.
+Our travel experiences feature Premium Guest Services for trip planning and access to an exceptional portfolio of over 1,500 stunning private properties across the world.